littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 >Dropout, applied to a layer, consists of randomly dropping out (setting to zero) a number of output features of the layer during training.
 Let’s say a given layer would normally return a vector [0.2, 0.5, 1.3, 0.8, 1.1] for a given input sample during training.
 After applying dropout, this vector will have a few zero entries distributed at random: for example, [0, 0.5, 1.3, 0, 1.1].
 The dropout rate is the fraction of the features that are zeroed out; it’s usually set between 0.2 and 0.5.
 At test time, no units are dropped out; instead, the layer’s output values are scaled down by a factor equal to the dropout rate, to balance for the fact that more units are active than at training time.

+Only dropout in training and adjust the weight on testing.
+In sum 4 ways to reduct overfitting:
+>Get more training data.
+Reduce the capacity of the network.
+Add weight regularization.
+Add dropout.

 # Chapter 5

 # Chapter 6